Fire that reached Turkey power plant contained, others burn

 Turkish presidential communications director Fahrettin Altun said an initial inspection of the power plant showed its main units suffered no serious damage.
 The privately run plant uses lignite to generate electricity, according to its website.

-Television images showed dozens of fire trucks and water tankers surrounding the plant’s main building, some dousing water as part of a cooling effort.
+Television images showed dozens of fire trucks and water tankers surrounding the plant’s main building, some dousing water as part of a cooling effort that also involved planes and helicopters.
 The main building did not appear to have been affected.

+A forestry authority official warned, however, that the Kemerkoy plant and another nearby power station were still at risk due to the unpredictable winds.
+Authorities blocked roads and were not allowing people to get close to Kemerkoy.

-Firefighters had been working for two days to protect the power plant from advancing flames.
+Before the fire reached the power plant, firefighters had been working for two days to protect it from advancing flames.
 Videos from an adjacent neighborhood in Milas showed charred, decimated trees.

+Turkish President Recep Tayyip Erdogan’s government has come under intense criticism over an allegedly slow response to the blazes and inadequate preparedness for large-scale wildfires.
+The government acknowledged that the country did not have a useable fleet of water-dropping planes.

+Firefighting aircraft from Ukraine, Russia, Azerbaijan, Iran, Spain and Croatia came to Turkey to back the ground operation.
+Planes from Israel were expected to arrive later Thursday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.